CHOQUEQUIRAO

 • Airport taxes.

-• Hotel accommodation.
+• Hotel accommodation in Cusco.

 • Drinks.